rawmain/GAEN_Detector/README.md

 ## Usage

-**You can compile it or use the app-release.apk build you find in /app/release folder**.
+**You can build it by yourself or just use the app-release.apk build you find in /app/release folder**.

 Analysis | Link
 ---------|-----